Los Angeles Chargers vs. Minnesota Vikings NFL Week 10 Odds, Plays and Insights for November 14, 2021

 - Minnesota has played eight games, with four wins against the spread.

-- The Vikings have been underdogs by 2.5 points or more two times this season and have covered the spread every time.
+- The Vikings have been underdogs by 3 points or more two times this year and have covered the spread every time.

-- Minnesota's games this season have eclipsed the over/under in 50% of its opportunities (four times in eight games with a set point total).
+- Minnesota's games this season have eclipsed the over/under four times in eight opportunities (50%).

 - Minnesota is 4-0 against the spread and 2-2 overall in games when it scores more than 25.1 points.

-- In games that Minnesota totals more than 358.6 yards, the team is 3-2 against the spread and 3-2 overall.
+- Minnesota is 3-2 against the spread and 3-2 overall when the team piles up over 358.6 yards.

-- The Vikings have five giveaways this season, while the Chargers have 10 takeaways.
+- The Vikings have turned the ball over five times, five fewer times than the Chargers have forced turnovers (10).

 Home and road insights

-- At home this year, Los Angeles has two wins against the spread and is 2-2 overall.
+- Los Angeles has two wins against the spread, and is 2-2 overall, at home this year.

-- At home, the Chargers have two wins ATS (2-2) as 2.5-point favorites or greater.
+- The Chargers have one win ATS (1-2) as 3-point favorites or greater at home.

-- This year, in four home games, Los Angeles has gone over the total twice.
+- In four home games this year, Los Angeles has hit the over twice.

-- Minnesota is 3-1 against the spread, and 1-3 overall, on the road.
+- This year in away games, Minnesota is 3-1 against the spread and 1-3 overall.

-- On the road, the Vikings are winless ATS (0-1) as 2.5-point underdogs or more.
+- Away from home, the Vikings are winless ATS (0-1) as 3-point underdogs or more.

-- Minnesota has hit the over in all four of their road games this season.
+- In four road games this year, Minnesota has hit the over every time.

 Powered by Data Skrive.